Gustl Mollath: Debate on the judicial panel

-On February 28 and March 7, 2013 the judicial panel of the Bavarian parliament debated the causa Mollath.
+On 28 February and 7 March 2013 the judicial panel of the Bavarian parliament debated the causa Mollath.
 This particularly emphasised the question whether judge Otto Brixner had influenced tax fraud investigations.
 Roland Jüptner, president of the Bavarian state office for taxes (Bayerisches Landesamt für Steuern), denied this.
 During the first session, he based this opinion on the fact that if this actually was the case, there would be a remark in the files.
 German newspaper "Süddeutsche Zeitung" subsequently reported that such a remark in fact existed.

 A statement by Beate Merk in front of the Bavarian parliament in March 2012 posed a similar situation, stating that the "Duraplus file" was an "abstruse conglomeration".
 It was said to have led, together with the audit report and account movements in Swiss number accounts, to the initiation of several tax crime investigations in December 2012.
 While at first Jüptner claimed that only a handwritten note - in itself not constituting a "note for the file" - existed.
 The parliamentary opposition pointed out that Jüptner himself had written about a "handwritten note for the file".
-During a session on March 7, Jüptner apologised and stated that fiscal secrecy regulations had forbidden him from releasing the note, while still assuring that the closing of the proceedings would also have occurred without the phone conversation with Brixner.
+During a session on 7 March, Jüptner apologised and stated that fiscal secrecy regulations had forbidden him from releasing the note, while still assuring that the closing of the proceedings would also have occurred without the phone conversation with Brixner.
 The parliamentary opposition remained unconvinced.